TeamPracticalProjects/Particle_App_Template/README.md

 read device variables from the Particle Cloud and call device functions via the Particle Cloud can be found in the project: https://github.com/BobGlicksman/MIT-App-Inventor-Particle-Photon-test.

+NOTE:  This project uses an AI2 extension “TaiFun Tools” from Pura Vida Apps (https://puravidaapps.com/extensions.php).
+You should not need to install this extension if you download the .aia file from this repository into your MIT App Inventor 2 IDE.
+However, you should definitely check out all of the amazing extensions on this site and while you are there, please make a small donation to support Pura Vida Apps (Team Practical Projects has nothing to do with this site, but we respect it immensely).

 All materials contained in this repository are (c) 2018 by Bob Glicksman and Team Practical Projects and are distributed freely under an open source, non-commercial license, see: https://creativecommons.org/licenses/by-nc/4.0/